ksonnet/ksonnet/docs/cli-reference/ks_validate.md

       --ext-str-file stringSlice       Read external variable from a file --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -J, --jpath stringSlice              Additional jsonnet library search path
-      --kubeconfig string              Path to a kube config.
-Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
+      --kubeconfig string              Path to a kubeconfig file.
+Alternative to env var $KUBECONFIG.
+  -n, --namespace string               If present, the namespace scope for this CLI request
+      --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")